 “Definitely works for focus and calming, kids also seem to be sleeping better.”

 Anxiety can present in a number of different ways in children from bedwetting and tantrums to speech regression.
 Whether a result of post-traumatic stress, big life changes or even illness, children with anxiety are often treated with a combination of cognitive behavioural therapy and prescription medication.
 While selective serotonin reuptake inhibitors (SSRIs) may be effective at reducing anxiety, like other allopathic medications they carry a risk of unpleasant side-effects.
-CBD, however, is proving to be a promising natural alternative that delivers a potent anti-anxiety effect along with a myriad other health benefits.
+CBD oil for anxiety in kids, however, is proving to be a promising natural alternative that delivers a potent anti-anxiety effect along with a myriad other health benefits.

 While it may present differently, anxiety has the same far-reaching effects on children’s lives and overall wellbeing as it does for adults – think poor sleep, difficulty concentrating and depression.
 With its calming effect, CBD not only alleviates feelings of panic and anxiety, but also aids sleep, boosts mood and energy levels, and improves mental focus.

 The secret to CBD’s effectiveness is the way in which it interacts with the endocannabinoid system, which helps to regulate various functions in the body.
 Shown to improve the functioning of this system, CBD helps to create balance in the body and promote overall wellbeing.